 There are several things to consider when registering a federal trademark.
 The first is the establishment of your mark.
 What is the mark you wish to register?
 The second is a determination of the goods and services the mark will be used for.
 Finally, you need to decide when the mark will be used.
 Have you already started using your trademark or are you planning to use it in the near future?

-What is your mark?
+What is Your Mark?

 Identifying Your Goods and/or Services

-Use of the mark
+Use of The Mark

-Trademark Registration / Applications
+Trademark Registration / Application

-Kunkle Trademark and Legal can assist you in selecting the right registration for you.
+Kunkle Trademark and Legal can assist you in selecting the best registration for you.
 Applications are filed on a flat fee basis.
-The fee includes a knock-out search, drafting and filing the application, tracking the trademark application through the registration process, and responding to initial office actions.
+This fee includes a knock-out search, drafting and filing the application, tracking the trademark application through the registration process, and responding to initial office actions.